-The LBCC Library contains about 45,000 volumes and subscribes to approximately 500 periodicals and newspapers.
-It provides a basic reference collection, general index materials and current books and periodicals in the liberal arts, technical and vocational fields.
+The LBCC Library contains about 50,000 volumes and subscribes to approximately 500 periodicals and newspapers.
+It provides a basic reference collection, general indexes, including Academic Index (a compact disc periodical index), materials and current books and periodicals in the liberal arts, technical and vocational fields.

 In addition, the library has access to a variety of on-line data bases and maintains a sizable collection of non-print instructional and informational materials, such as audio tapes, video tapes, filmstrips and slide sets.
 Equipment for using these materials and typewriters for student use are located in the library.
-Students may receive instruction in how to use the library and the media equipment from library staff members on a drop-in basis.
+Students may receive instruction in how to use the library and the media equipment from library staff members on a drop-in basis or by regularly scheduled weekly library tours.

-Library materials not available in the LBCC Library usually may be obtained through interlibrary loans via OCLC, a national library network.
+Library materials not available in the LBCC Library often may be obtained through interlibrary loans via OCLC, a national library network.
 Also, LBCC students with valid LBCC Library cards may borrow books from the Oregon State University Library under a reciprocal arrangement.